 Some caregivers have found that joining a support group is a critical lifeline.
 These support groups allow caregivers to find respite, express concerns, share experiences, get tips, and receive emotional comfort.
 Many organizations sponsor in-person and online support groups, including groups for people with early-stage Alzheimer’s and their families.

 For more information, see Caring for a Person with Alzheimer’s Disease: Your Easy-to-Use Guide from the National Institute on Aging.

 To get information about Alzheimer's and learn about support groups and services for people with the disease and their caregivers, contact the following organizations:

 Alzheimer’s Disease Education and Referral (ADEAR) Center

 The National Institute on Aging’s ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education and training, and research related to Alzheimer’s disease.
 Staff members answer telephone, email, and written requests and make referrals to local and national resources.
-The ADEAR website provides free, online publications in English and Spanish; email alerts; an Alzheimer's disease clinical trials database; and more.
+Visit the ADEAR website to learn more about Alzheimer's and other dementias, find clinical trials, and sign up for email updates.

 Alzheimer’s Foundation of America